 The Competency Framework enables you to identify the competencies required for specific roles, so that you can plan your CPD to fulfil your current employment role and develop your career progression.
-We have also developed a Self-Assessment Tool, which can help you to determine your current competency level in order to plan your future CPD and hope to launch this soon.
+We are currently developing a Competency Self-Assessment Tool which will help you to determine your current competency level in order to plan your future CPD and hope to launch this soon.

 The following questions may help you plan your CPD:

 What CPD did I undertake last year?

 - What gaps did this CPD identify?

 - Are there any areas of CPD that I would like to further develop?

 - Does any of my current CPD lapse or need reviewing this year?